-Nonlawyer Options for Florida, Grandparent, Relative, and Stepparent Adoptions
+Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions

-No matter where you live in Florida, we will personally meet with you so you can sign your properly prepared Florida relative or stepparent adoption documents.
+No matter where you live in Florida, we will personally meet with you to deliver your properly prepared relative, step-parent, or adult adoption documents.
 And that’s just the beginning.
-We provide free notarizations, file your case for you with the Clerk of Court, manage the service of process, and remain available to you throughout for procedural, clerical, and emotional support until your adoption is finalized.
+We will bring a Notary Public to our meeting to provide free notarizations so we can get your adoption forms ready to file quickly.
+We will then file your case for you, take care of getting people served, take adoption consents, and remain available to you throughout your pro se adoption journey for procedural, clerical, and emotional support until your adoption is finalized.
+No one else offers all-inclusive family adoption services like we do.
+No one.

 Things don’t always turn out the way they were planned, and when a baby or children are involved, the stakes are high.
 Reaching a happy ending to a difficult family situation often takes a lot of hard work, careful planning and the commitment of a loving family.